-Distributors partner with manufacturers to sell products to numerous customer entities.
-They often sell to wholesalers or directly to retailers.
+Distributors and wholesalers are two different entities that work together to ensure that manufacturers' products reach consumers.
+Distributors partner with manufacturers to sell products to numerous customer entities, including wholesalers and retailers.
 While wholesalers serve retailers' needs by providing them with products to sell, distributors support the distribution of manufacturers' products to reach consumers.
 A distributor works closely with a manufacturer to sell more products and gain better visibility of these products.

-They may sell to you based on their minimum order requirements.
+They act as if they were salaried employees of the producer, with producers being their main customers.
+If you sell branded items, go directly to the product manufacturer; they may sell to you based on their minimum order requirements.
 If you're too small for them or only sell through established distribution channels, ask them for a list of reputable distributors you can contact.
-Meanwhile, both vendors and distributors sell to the final consumer, distributors store products in a warehouse and ship them to customers.
-Both distributors and sellers can have direct relationships with suppliers, and distributors can be the primary supplier of a supplier whose final products are sold in physical stores.
+Both vendors and distributors sell to the final consumer, but there are some differences between them.

 Distributors store products in a warehouse and ship them to customers, while sellers usually stock a physical store with products to sell - what you see is what you get.
 If the store is sold out, you're out of luck.
 They buy products in bulk at a lower price from producers and sell them to retailers in smaller units that attract relatively higher prices.
 In some cases, wholesalers manufacture a portion of their products so that they can offer low-cost bulk products, but they also have other suppliers of bulk products that they don't manufacture, who sell to companies that then repackage and sell those products.
 A wholesale distributor buys products directly from a manufacturer and then resells them to the next business along the supply chain, usually a retailer or e-commerce company.